ocranbillions/copenotes/README.md

 GOOGLE_EMAIL=ocrantestuser007@gmail.com
 APP_SPECIFIC_PASSWORD=vremkmaweipfzvpe
 ```
 The MySql and Google credentials above were created to ease your setup, use them if you want to ignore creating your own database and google app password.
-Note that it will only be valid for a couple of days.
+Note that it will only be available until this project is assessed.